Due Diligence for Public Shell Buyers

-Sometimes the debt is listed in the past SEC or OTC Markets filings of the shell, and other times, due to the lack of reporting that caused the shell to become a Pink Stop Sign, a securities lawyer needs to request documentation from the shell’s management or controlling shareholder to find convertible debt.
+Sometimes the debt is listed in the past SEC filings of the shell, and other times, due to the lack of reporting that caused the shell to become delinquent, a securities lawyer needs to request documentation from the shell’s management or controlling shareholder to find convertible debt.

 Restructuring Public Shells

-As an OTC securities lawyer, Matt Stout often works with management and controlling shareholders of public vehicles that need restructuring.
+As a securities lawyer, Matt Stout often works with management and controlling shareholders of public vehicles that need restructuring.

-Often these companies will be listed as Pink No Information and designated with a Stop Sign on OTC Markets because their quarterly and annual filings are in some cases several years past due.
+Often these companies will be listed as delinquent because their quarterly and annual filings are in some cases several years past due.

-Clearing Caveat Emptor Issues When History Can Be Documented
+Clearing Regulatory Issues When History Can Be Documented

-In some cases these Issuers will be shown as Caveat Emptor on OTC Markets because the previous management did not respond to SEC inquiries even when management could have fully addressed SEC concerns and had the skull and crossbones lifted.
+In some cases these Issuers will be shown as delinquent because the previous management did not respond to SEC inquiries even when management could have fully addressed SEC concerns and prevented a trading halt or temporary suspension.

 The process of restructuring involves providing transparency to the SEC, FINRA and DTC by bringing past due filings current, and by addressing any open issues such as DTC chills, and SEC inquiries.

-If management of the public shell has the proper documentation, removing a skull and crossbones is possible to achieve in a short time with the help of an OTC securities lawyer like Matheau J. W. Stout who can present the information properly.
+If management of the public shell has the proper documentation, removing a chill is possible to achieve in a short time with the help of a securities lawyer like Matheau J. W. Stout who can present the information properly.

-When there is no documentation found that can clearly disassociate the Issuer with Caveat Emptor issues, it is often wise for public shell purchasers to rule out that public shell and begin the due diligence process on another ticker symbol.
+When there is no documentation found that can clearly disassociate the Issuer with known regulatory issues, it is often wise for public shell purchasers to rule out that public shell and begin the due diligence process on another ticker symbol.
 Some shells are not worth purchasing at any cost and only due diligence will reveal this fact.

 Entrepreneurs Purchasing Public Shells

-Entrepreneurs who want to go public via reverse merger with an OTCQB or Pink Sheet pubic vehicle or shell can contact Matt Stout, securities lawyer, to discuss the process of performing due diligence on a public shell, and the ways of purchasing a shell.
+Entrepreneurs who want to go public via reverse merger with an SEC filer or non-reporting public vehicle or shell can contact Matt Stout, securities lawyer, to discuss the process of performing due diligence on a public shell, and the ways of purchasing a shell.

 Groups Selling Public Shells

-Controlling shareholders of public shells who are seeking private operating companies and entrepreneur candidates for reverse merger or “vend in” into their shell can contact securities attorney Matt Stout regarding positive steps to take beforehand to clean up the shell’s filings, and to document convertible debt, and the mechanics of restructuring a shell through a reverse split.
+Controlling shareholders of public shells who are seeking private operating companies and entrepreneur candidates for reverse merger or “vending in” to their shell can contact securities attorney Matt Stout regarding positive steps to take beforehand to clean up the shell’s filings, and to document convertible debt, and the mechanics of restructuring a shell through a reverse split.